-From the Australian National Mental Health Research Council (NMHRC) 2012:
+From the Australian National Health and Medical Research Council (NHMRC) 2012:

 Borderline personality is the most common and serious of the personality disorders, affecting many in the general population.

 The Clinical Practice Guideline for the Management of Borderline Personality Disorder (2012) will assist health professionals to diagnose, treat and manage BPD in adolescents and adults.